b0ink/csgo-chaos-mod/README.md

 </p>

-# Twitch Voting
+# Twitch & YouTube Chat Voting
-A very early alpha release is now available on the [CS:GO Chaos Mod Twitch Overlay Releases](https://github.com/b0ink/csgo-chaos-mod-twitch/releases).
+A very early alpha release is now available on the [CS:GO Chaos Mod Voting Overlay Repo](https://github.com/b0ink/csgo-chaos-mod-twitch/releases).
 I plan to open source the project once the app is refined and cleaned up.

 Basic instructions are also available in the [README.md](https://github.com/b0ink/csgo-chaos-mod-twitch)